 - In a separate skillet melt the salted butter on medium flame and add the sage leaves.
 Cook together until the sage leaves are crispy and the butter is browned taking good care not to burn it.

-- Using tongues transfer the crispy sage leaves to a paper towel lined plate do drain.
+- Transfer the crispy sage leaves to a paper towel lined plate do drain.

-- Transfer the potatoes and chanterelles to a serving bowl and sprinkle with the crispy sage.
+- Add the potatoes and chanterelles to a serving bowl and sprinkle with the crispy sage.
 Just before serving drizzle the brown butter over the top as well.

 - Garnish with fresh thyme if desired.